 Why gel manicures, you ask?
 Well, I have naturally soft nails.
 They’re not unhealthy, they’re just soft—and they’ve been like this my whole life.
 Regular polish manicures only last beyond a day or two on me before they start chipping, and even then, the care I have to take to protect my manicure really isn’t worth it.
 I’m hard on my nails!
 I’m always doing stuff with my hands, and it often involves dirt or food or construction.
 I don’t want to baby them.
 Yes, I have to take some precautions to protect a gel manicure, but they’re much more durable—plus, they protect my natural nails and keep them from tearing or splitting.
 And I feel better about myself when my nails look nice!

 I’d noticed that I seem to get the most durable gel manicure results when salons use Gelish products, so that’s what I sought out when I decided to invest in a starter kit.
 If you want to buy off their site, you have to be a licensed nail tech, so I checked at my local Sally Beauty and sure enough, they carry Gelish products.
-The Gelish Mini Complete Starter Kit is sold out online right now, but that’s what I wound up buying.
+I wound up buying the Gelish Mini Complete Starter Kit.
 It seemed pricey up front, but it paid for itself after only three manicures, so…I think it’s worth it.

-(Amazon, Overstock, and Walmart list the kit, too, all distributed by the same reseller.
-There’s also someone selling it on eBay.
+(Amazon and Overstock list the kit, too, and there’s also someone selling it on eBay.
 I’m a little wary of buying discounted beauty products from resellers I’m not familiar with, though, but I might be being overly-cautious.
 Or maybe not!)

 There are already a ton of YouTube videos demonstrating how to correctly apply gel (and I’m not talented enough to make a better one), but I think it could be useful to go through what products you’ll need to have on hand to do your own gel manicure, and some things to keep in mind along the way.
 I’m mostly definitely NOT a professional nail tech, but I have had a lot of experience getting gel manicures, and I’ve always paid attention to what the techs are doing—and made mental notes about what produces the best-looking and longest-lasting results.